EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.math.stat.md

 ### tools.math.stat.mode_fit

 Estimate the mode of an array by fitting a Gaussian to its histogram.
 Package: +tools.math.stat Description: Estimate the mode of an array by fitting a Gaussian to the histogram of the array around its median.
+Return also the Sigma of the Gaussian fit.